-6 Residual Impacts
+6. Residual Impacts

 The proposed Boyne Greenway: Drogheda to Mornington route corridor has been selected as the preferred route through an 18-month iterative design process, in direct consultation with both the Development Applications Unit and NPWS.
-The construction phase of the project incorporates intrinsic design features which effectively avoid the potential for specific negative impacts on sensitive receptors.
-Implementation of the proposed intrinsic design submitted in the planning application as contractual obligations, in addition to the implementation in full of the proposed measures set out in Section 5 above, will effectively avoid and, where appropriate, reduce the potential for any significant impacts on the ecological interests identified as key biodiversity receptors within the ZoI of the proposed development.
-Therefore, there are no significant residual impacts identified at construction stage with regard to biodiversity.
+The construction phase of the project incorporates intrinsic design features which effectively minimise the potential for specific negative impacts on sensitive receptors.
+Implementation of the proposed intrinsic design submitted in the planning application as contractual obligations, in addition to the implementation in full of the proposed measures set out in Section 5 above, is anticipated to effectively avoid and, where appropriate, reduce the potential for any significant impacts on the ecological interests identified as key biodiversity receptors within the ZoI of the proposed development.
+Detailed landscape planting is specified within the design of the proposed development in order to avoid a reduction in habitat extent and biodiversity value (in line with Objective 1 of the National Biodiversity Action Plan 2017-2021).
+Therefore, there are no significant residual impacts anticipated at the construction stage with regard to biodiversity.
 This evaluation is summarised in Table 6.1 below.

-The operational phase of the Greenway, which considers the utilisation of the amenity feature by the public, is limited in its potential for impact primarily due to the nature of the scheme.
+The Greenway design includes various measures to minimise operational impacts on ecological receptors.
+Operational impacts and associated mitigation and monitoring is described in detail in the NIS report for the project.
+Such measures include sensitive route planning and lighting design, installation of screening and landscape planting, and information signage.
 Taking account of the sensitive design, and with the implementation in full of the proposed measures set out in Section 5 above, there are no significant residual impacts identified at operation stage with regard to biodiversity.
 This evaluation is summarised in Table 6.1 below.

-Table 6.1: Summary of the residual impacts on key biodiversity receptors from the proposed Greenway Project.
+Table 6.1: Summary of the potential residual impacts on key biodiversity receptors from the proposed Greenway Project.